Royal Mail: Universal service

 Royal Mail is required by law to maintain the universal service, whereby items of a specific size can be sent to any location within the United Kingdom for a fixed price, not affected by distance.
 The Postal Services Act 2011 guaranteed that Royal Mail would continue to provide the universal service until at least 2021.

+On 20 January 2025, Royal Mail announced that it is expected to be permitted to discontinue Saturday deliveries for second-class letters under proposals put forward by Ofcom.
+The plans also include a reduction in postal delivery targets.The postal and communications regulator has proposed that second-class letter deliveries operate on alternate weekdays while maintaining first-class letter deliveries six days a week.

 Special Delivery

 Royal Mail Special Delivery is an expedited mail service that guarantees delivery by 1 p.m. or 9 a.m. the next day for an increased cost.
 In the event that the item does not arrive on time, there is a money back guarantee.
-It insures goods to the value of £50 for 9 a.m. or £500 for 1 p.m. to £2,500 (for either service).
+It insures goods to the value of £50 for 9 a.m. or £750 for 1 p.m.
+An extra fee can be paid to extend the insurance coverage to up to £2,500 (for either service).
+Exceptions to the delivery guarantee exist for certain postcodes.

 Business services

 The Royal Mail runs, alongside its stamped mail services, another sector of post called business mail.
 The large majority of Royal Mail's business mail service is for PPI or franked mail, where the sender prints their own 'stamp'.
 For PPI mail, this involves either a simple rubber stamp and an ink pad, or a printed label.
 For franked mail, a dedicated franking machine is used.

-Bulk business mail, using Mailmark technology, attracts reduced prices of up to 32%, if the sender prints an RM4SCC barcode, or prints the address in a specified position on the envelope using a font readable by optical character recognition (OCR) equipment.
+Bulk business mail, using Mailmark technology, attracts reduced prices of up to 32%, if the sender prints an RM4SCC barcode, or prints the address formatted in a specific way in a font readable by RM optical character recognition (OCR) equipment.